alsepkow/thorium-go/README.md

 # thorium-go
 Thorium.NET in Golang

-The following code provides a system to manage a cluster of game server machines using HTTP/REST.
+A game server cluster management tool using HTTP/REST.

-Only requires one node to start a cluster, but supports multi-node configuration.
-Some knowledge of network management and configuration is required.
-I.e. setting up machines, exposing ports, configuring addresses, etc.
+Can run as a one-node or multi-node cluster.
+Some knowledge of network management and configuration is required to setup and run.
+I.e. setting up machines, exposing addresses and ports, etc.

 Before Starting
 - install Golang (1.4) and setup $GOPATH to work with this repository